Valmar-Holdings/code-style-guide/source/docs/laravel/controllers.md

 ```

 ## Request Objects
+- ✋ All reuqest object should check if the user is authorized to perform the requested operation.

-- All controller methods that accept data should validate the incoming data using Request objects
+- ✋ All controller methods that accept data should validate the incoming data using Request objects
-- All controller methods that accept data should process the incoming data in a `process()` method that returns whatever object necessary to continue the logic in the controller method.
+- ✋ All controller methods that accept data should process the incoming data in a `process()` method that returns whatever object necessary to continue the logic in the controller method.
 For example:

 ```php
     public function store(CreateReport $request) : RedirectResponse